The Etiologies of Wear – Cary, NC

 Erosion

 Tooth enamel is extremely hard, but it is susceptible to erosion.
-Erosion is
+Erosion is defined as the irreversible loss of hard dental tissue from acids, without the involvement of bacteria.
+There are four main causes of erosion:

 - Gastric reflux